Form factors, spectral and K\"all\'en-Lehmann representation in nonlocal quantum gravity: Nonlocal form factors

 If this were the end of the story, there would have been no need of this article.
 However, as soon as one switches on interactions, the field redefinition \Eq{fire} only displaces nonlocality from the kinetic term to the potential, so that the $\tilde\phi$ system is still nonlocal.
-Then, since the spectral representation is valid at any order in the loop expansion, we expect nonlocality to pop in again at one and higher loops and to modify \Eq{kale} accordingly.
-Then, again, should be consistent with known results on perturbative unitarity \cite{Briscese:2018oyx}.
+Then, we expect nonlocality to pop in again at the first and higher orders in the loop expansion and to modify the spectral representation \Eq{kale} accordingly.
+This, again, should be consistent with known results on perturbative unitarity \cite{Briscese:2018oyx}.
 Thus, we conclude that the field redefinition clarifies the issue posed in the introduction only at the free level (tree level and in the absence of interactions), while leaving it unanswered at one- and higher-loop orders.